KarthikL1729/UG1-Term-3/SP2021/notes.md

 This is an example of amplitude modulation.
 As we can see, the amplitude has decreased.
 In the above case, cosine is the carrier signal, and the weird thing is the message signal.

-For demodulation, we just multiply the receved signal with the same carrier wave.
+For demodulation, we just multiply the received signal with the same carrier wave.

 ![dem](Screenshot%20from%202021-06-17%2001-14-35.png)
 We'll need to scale it as required.
 Low pass filter to get that middle copy.